Men’s Alcohol Rehabs

 Disadvantages of Men-Only Rehab for Alcohol

 There may be some disadvantages for men in men-only alcoholism treatment programs.
 Since men are more likely to become aggressive and competitive, group dynamics in peer support sessions can be challenging.
 Men may threaten each other or try to establish dominance by boasting or refusing to participate.
 When the group can support each other and call each other out on these issues, treatment in a group of men can be very beneficial, but if they do not find ways to support each other, then treatment may cause a great deal of stress.

 Additionally, gay or bisexual men may not feel safe, as they can still be a minority in these treatment programs.
 Depending on how a person identifies – if they identify with their gender or sexuality more strongly – finding a treatment program specific to those identities can bolster the recovery process.

-Finding a program for men alone can be beneficial for those who may not want to appear vulnerable around women, who have a challenging time with women, or who have a history of aggression toward women.
+Finding a men’s alcohol rehab program can be beneficial for those who may not want to appear vulnerable around women, who have a challenging time with women, or who have a history of aggression toward women.
 It is important for counselors to be aware of how men are socialized and ensure that group dynamics do not bring the negative aspects of these traits out.